yamin-shihab/study-notes/grade_7/math.md

 ## Integers

 * Positive numbers are above **0**, and negative numbers are below **0** and are prefixed with a "-".
-* It may sometimes be more clear to surround numbers with parenthesis.
+* It may sometimes be more clear to surround numbers with parentheses.
 * If you are adding/subtracting two numbers that are positive and negative, you can reverse the sign (negative or not) of the second number, and reverse the operation (addition to subtraction and vice versa).
 * Number tiles are a way to represent numbers by having specific tiles for either **-1** or **+1**.
 * For example, *red tiles can be positive, and yellow tiles can be negative*.